bhanuc/Alphonso/README.md

 Overview
 --------

-This project allows you to have your own npm registry that caches your packages on to the localdisk and saves your time and data, whenever you redownload the same package with same version.
+This project allows you to have your own npm registry that caches your packages on to the localdisk/S3 and saves your time and data, whenever you redownload the same package with same version.

 This server works with the necessary `npm` commands just like the npmjs.org registry.
 You can use it to not worry about npm going down or to store your private packages.
 It performs much faster than npmjs.org and can even be matched with a CDN like Cloudfront to be fast globally.

 Rather than trying to copy all the data in npm, this acts more like a proxy.
 While npm is up, it will cache package data onto the local disk.
 If npm goes down, it will deliver whatever is available in the cache.
 This means it won't be a fully comprehensive backup of npm, but you will be able to access anything you accessed before.